spotinst/spot-oceancd-releases-old/README.md

 - Have an installed operator lifecycle manager (‘OLM’)
 - [A Spot API token](https://docs.spot.io/administration/api/create-api-token)

-**Note: Please contact Ocean CD team to get a private preview access, for installing Ocean CD operator and for full documentation.**
+The Ocean CD Operator detects every applied SpotDeployment, monitors all of your resources, and manages rollouts based on the SaaS logic.
+Whenever the SpotDeployment is applied, the SaaS will trigger a rollout.

+You may install your operator via API, UI or HELM.

+No matter which method you will choose, during the installation, you will be required to update wheter or not your cluster has an already installed Argo Rollout installation.

+**Helm Option** : We invite you to reach to the Charts directory, and follow the commands described.

+**API & UI Options**: We invite you to reach out to our documentation for further details on the process and the commands.
+Please note that for such a method, a YAML file will be downloaded onto your computer and you will be required to run it accordingly.

+## Quick Start

 After installing the Ocean CD Operator in your cluster, you will set up three basic types of entities:

-- A SpotDeployment CRD: Ocean CD replacement of a Deployment Resource
+- Create a SpotDeployment CRD  - Ocean CD replacement of a Deployment Resource
-- A Strategy: An entity including a definition of phases that manage the way your workload changes are being exposed in the desired cluster and namespace
+- Define Strategy - An entity including a definition of phases that manage the way your workload changes are being exposed in the desired cluster and namespace
-- A RolloutSpec: An entity including the CD process description for the selected workload
+- Define RolloutSpec - An entity including the CD strategy and traffic definitions for the selected SpotDeployment.

-## Quick Start

 To easily get started with OceanCD, you may make use of the 'examples' section found above.
 Through such files, you will find a series of examples which will accompany you through the process of a simplified and quick Canary Deployment.

-#### Few Guidelines:

-1. Create a SpotDeployment and apply it to Kubernetes cluster
-2. Create a Strategy
-3. Define a RolloutSpec

-4. Apply once again your SpotDeployment with the desired changes.

-Should you wish me to make use of specific traffic manager, we invite you to take a look at the ones we support and the way it should be used.